marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part5.md

 #### FileChooser

-Catat bahwa metode yang menggunakan kelas `FileChooser` didalam `RootLayoutController`. ertama, sebuah kelas objek `FileChooser` dibuat. kemudian ekstensi saring di tambah sehingga hanya berkas yang berakhiran `.xml` ditampilkan, dan terakhir fileChooser ditampilkan diatas stage utama
+Take note of the methods that use the `FileChooser` class inside `RootLayoutController` above.
+First, a new object of the class `FileChooser` is created.
+Then, an extension filter is added so that only files ending in `.xml` are displayed.
+Finally, the file chooser is displayed on top of the primary stage.

-Jika pengguna menutup dialog tanpa memilih sebuah berkas, nilai `null` kan dikembalikan.
-Jika tidak, kita akan bisa memilih berkas dan melewatkanya ke `loadPersonDataFromFile(...)` atau metode `savePersonDataToFile(...)` dari `MainApp`.
+If the user closes the dialog without choosing a file, `null` is returned.
+Otherwise, we get the selected file and we can pass it to the `loadPersonDataFromFile(...)` or `savePersonDataToFile(...)` method of `MainApp`.

-### Menghubungkan tampilan fxml ke pengendali
+### Connecting the fxml View to the Controller

-1. Buka `RootLayout.fxml` di Scene Builder.
-Dikelompok *Controller* pilih `RootLayoutController` sebagai Controller class.
+1. Open `RootLayout.fxml` in Scene Builder.
+In the *Controller* group select the `RootLayoutController` as Controller class.

-2. Pada kelompok *Hierarchy* dan pilih sebuah bulir menu.
-Di *Code* dibawah **On Action** anda seharusnya melihat pilihan dari semua metode pengendali yang ada.
-Pilih metode yang tepat untuk tiap menu.
+2. Go back to the *Hierarchy* group and select a menu item.
+In the *Code* group under **On Action** you should see a choice of all the available controller methods.
+Choose the corresponding method for each menu item.
 ![Menu Actions](/assets/library/javafx-8-tutorial/part5/menu-actions.png)

-3. Ulangi langkah-langkah ini untuk tiap bulir menu.
+3. Repeat the steps for every menu item.

-4. Tutup Scenee Builder dan **segarkan (F5)** Ini akan membuat Eclipse tau telah ada perubahan yang dilakukan dari Scene Builder.
+4. Close Scene Builder and hit **Refresh (F5)** on your project's root folder.
+This will make Eclipse aware of the changes you made in Scene Builder.

-### Menghubungkan MainApp dan RootLayoutController
+### Connecting the MainApp and RootLayoutController

-Di beberapa tempat, `RootLayoutController` perlu rujukan balik ke `MainApp`.
-Kita belum memberikan rujukan ke `RootLayoutController`.
+In several places, the `RootLayoutController` needs a reference back to the `MainApp`.
+We haven't passed the reference to the `RootLayoutController` yet.

-Buka kelas `MainApp` dan ganti metode `initRootLayout()` dengan:
+Open the `MainApp` class and replace the `initRootLayout()` method with the following code:

 <pre class="prettyprint lang-java">
 /**